pfdubois/BridgeBidding/source/MajorOpenings.rst

 - Most hands with Axxx are also worth a raise to 2, especially in spades.
 - Cue-bid the overcalled suit to make a limit raise or better.
-- A jump cue bid is a power raise with four trump, equivalent to J2NT.
+- A jump cue-bid is a splinter in support of opener's suit.
-  Example: 1♥ - (1♠) - 3♠!(four hearts, game forcing).
 - A jump raise is preemptive in nature.
 - A jump to 4 of the major shows a weak hand and 5+ trump.
 - 2N becomes an invitational bid with a balanced hand, but it shows a stopper in